revloc02/dndMarkdown/colver-5e-homebrew.md

 #### Travel is Dangerous

-Players are not able to take a long rest while out in the wilderness.
+When characters take a long rest while out in the wilderness it often should get disrupted because the world is dangerous.
 This can make long journeys tense, and a real drain on resources.
 Consider making perilous journeys part of your game.

 ## Sundry House Rules